 Planning for retirement but don’t know where to start?
 You’re not alone.
 Here are some action items you can take as your retirement date draws closer.

 Starting your retirement planning ten years before your target retirement date helps to ensure you retire on time and with enough resources to live your golden years the way you’ve always dreamed you would.
 Start by visualizing your ideal retired lifestyle – are you downsized and living modestly, or travelling the world in luxury?
-You should also consider what age you want to retire at, what your current financial situation is, what your spouse’s plans are and what your personal goals for retirement are.
-Different retirement lifestyles require different plans, which is why it’s important to get started with your retirement planning early.
+It would be best to consider what age you want to retire at, your current financial situation, your spouse’s plans, and your personal goals for retirement.
+Different retirement lifestyles require different plans, so early retirement planning is crucial.

-Create a Budget
+Create a budget

 Begin by calculating how much you currently have saved for retirement and how much you will likely have saved by your target retirement date.
-Identify and add all sources of income you will receive after retirement, including your workplace retirement plan, to determine what your monthly fixed income.
+Identify and add all sources of income you will receive after retirement, including your workplace retirement plan, to determine your monthly fixed income.
 Re-visit your ideal retirement lifestyle vision again and estimate the associated expenses – are you saving enough?
 Make sure to factor in future medical costs, dental treatments, and home or auto repairs.

-Downsize on Debt
+Downsize on debt

 It’s hard to build your savings while still making debt payments.
 Now’s the time to play catch up and focus on getting yourself debt-free.
 Book an appointment with a financial advisor to discuss your current debt options and to determine if it makes sense to pay off your mortgage before you retire.